phpro/grumphp/doc/tasks/phparkitect.md

 grumphp:
     tasks:
       phparkitect:
-            configuration: ~
+            config: ~
             target_php_version: ~
             stop_on_failure: ~
 ```

-**configuration**
+**config**

 *Default: null*

 With this parameter you can specify the path your project's configuration file.
-By defaykt PHPArkitect will search all rules in phparkitect.php located in the root of your project.
+By default PHPArkitect will search all rules in phparkitect.php located in the root of your project.

 **target_php_version**